cmenge/Nancy/README.md

 As a start several working samples are provided in the `/sample` directory.
 Simply run the build script `build.ps1` (for Windows PowerShell) or `build.sh` (for \*nix-Bash) first.

-## Community

-Nancy followers can be found on Slack [NancyFx team](http://nancyfx.slack.com).
-You can also find Nancy on Twitter using the #NancyFx hashtag.

 ## Help out

 There are many ways you can contribute to Nancy.
 Like most open-source software projects, contributing code